notiflix/Notiflix/README.md

 ### Initialize (optional)

-`Notiflix.*.init` function can be used if wanted to be used with custom settings.
+`Notiflix.*.init` function can be used to set custom options as globally.

 ```js
 // Notify